Our Wider Curriculum

 The Wider Curriculum is a carefully constructed programme of activities and interventions for all age pupils that provides a progression of experiences and skills throughout the school.

 Through our wider curriculum, pupils develop their resilience, self-esteem, confidence, problem solving, tolerance, communication, social skills and a sense of enjoyment (fun) in order to achieve skills for life and independence.

 - Community Visits – e.g. using money, social communication, problem solving, travel training, tolerance of different people and places.

 - Curriculum Enrichment Activities – e.g. Valuing Voices Arts’ Project has led to increased pupil confidence and engagement in the Arts and Pop Up Literacy Festival has inspired a love of stories and poetry in our pupils.

-- Sport and Leisure – e.g. Pupils have developed physical skills and improved mental health and this enables pupils to develop leisure interests.
+- Physical and Sensory – e.g. Pupils have developed physical and sensory skills and improved mental health and this enables pupils to develop leisure interests.

 - A comprehensive programme of residential trips provides pupils with opportunities to stay away from home, develop their independence, experience different communities and cultures.

 - Clubs - Lunchtime, after-school and holiday clubs enable pupils to socialise with different groups whilst developing skills and interests.